 An example?
 If a company discovers that mainly Chinese tourists activate its AR experiences and choose its services, it might decide to hire drivers who speak this language to offer a better experience to customers.

-Of course, there many other ways AR can improve tourism, both locally and internationally, and these are only some of the possibilities.
+Of course, there are many other ways AR can improve tourism, both locally and internationally, and these are only some of the possibilities.

 From giving travelers the information they need while exploring a new city to immersing themselves in new cultures without language barriers, WebAR technology — such as Aryel’s one — is the key to enhancing and enriching their whole experience abroad.